google/comprehensive-rust/src/chromium/interoperability-with-cpp/error-handling-png.md

-# CXX error handling: PNG example
+# CXX Error Handling: PNG Example

 A prototype of a PNG decoder illustrates what can be done when the successful result cannot be passed across the FFI boundary: